corsairmarks/combined_silfae_revisited/mod/README.md

     * More Pop clothing selector refinements
     * New "Mineral Deficient" negative trait for lithoids
 * 2.0.1 Fix improper species-level portrait selector syntax for non-male "human" portraits
+* 2.0.2 Don't break the base game diplomacy rooms - fix is to name the new file to load _before_ the built-in file

 ## Source Code